 Everyone’s blood sugar levels go up and down at different times of the day.
 But people who have been diagnosed by a doctor with type 1 diabetes or type 2 diabetes need to pay extra attention to the sugar levels in their blood.
-This is where glucometers (also known as blood glucose monitors or BGM) come in handy.
+This is where a glucometer (also known as blood glucose monitors or BGM) comes in handy.

 These devices track your glucose levels and warn you when it is time to make some change to your diet or lifestyle habits.
 They keep you healthy and keep serious health issues at bay.